Director: Mark Mylod

 Tyler (Hoult) and his plus-one, Margot (Taylor-Joy), arrive on a private island that is home to the Hawthorn, a highly exclusive gourmet restaurant owned and operated by famous head chef Julian Slowik (Fiennes).
 They are joined by other specially selected diners, including a washed-up film star and an arrogant food critic, for an intense multiple-course meal that promises to be something of a magnum opus for Slowik.
 As the guests make their way through the courses, with each meal boasting a performance that makes everything more than just a fancy dish, Slowik reveals his ultimate desires for his esteemed visitors, in which they may get more than their just desserts.

 Fiennes absolutely takes the cake as Slowik, at least in the first act.
 The chef is understated and causes a nervousness from the off, for both audience and characters alike.
-However as the film progresses, Slowik becomes, for lack of another word, annoying.
-Fiennes does an excellent job with the material he is given, but the character himself ends up down a path that could have been made to be more eery and sinister.
+However as the film progresses, Slowik just becomes, for lack of another word, annoying.
+Fiennes does an excellent job with the material he is given, but the character himself ends up down a path that could have been more eery and sinister.
 Hoult and Taylor-Joy are great character actors, and their roles required a certain amount of hamming-it-up, which works out perfectly fine.
 Not award-winning, but fine.
 If anything, I felt they were somewhat outshined by Leguizamo in his supporting role as an actor who is still trying to hold on to his fame.
 Indeed, many of the supporting roles came across as more solid than that of Taylor-Joy’s role, despite Margot having many of the twists and turns set upon her.
-I believe many of the actors had a lot of faith in this story and the entertainment value, but many of the characters themselves were undercooked, needing more fleshing out.

 Although there is fun to be had in The Menu, and certainly entertainment within some enjoyable shocks and thrills, a palette cleanser it is not.
 A relatively original idea for the plot, but it leaves more to be desired overall.
 The Menu may have worked better as a short film, with two or three courses less so as not to oversaturate the intended horror with metaphors, and perhaps allow more of the dark humour to play through.
 This film may not be something you would want as your main, but it’s recommended as a starter before digging into something more meaty and filling.